Loschcode/rails_async_migrations/README.md

 ## Development

 I created this library as my company was struggling in its deployment process.
-It lacks functionalities but this is a good starting point ; everything is easily extendable so don't hesitate to add your own needed methods to it.
+It lacks functionalities but this is a good starting point; everything is easily extendable so don't hesitate to add your own needed methods to it.

 You're more than welcome to open an issue with feature requests so I can work on improving this library.